 In Ethiopia, women are a marginalised and vulnerable group.
 A key reason is that women have not traditionally been part of the country’s paid workforce, preventing them from achieving social and financial independence.
-PfC’s projects are designed to boost opportunities for women and youth.
+PfC’s projects are designed to boost opportunities for women.
 In cooperation with our partners we give women access to suitable vocational training, we promote job creation by investing in businesses and have specially designed programmes for women entrepreneurs and young girls.

 Together with the Norwegian Company Mester Grønn AS and our Ethiopian partner WHAE, PfC has established a basket project for 300 women in Bahir Dar, Ethiopia.
 The beautiful handmade baskets produced by grassroot women in this area will be available for sale in Norway from 2019 at Mester Grønn, and the income will go directly to the women making them.

 Sports tourism is a growing sector in Ethiopia.
 Together with our partner Run Africa, we have an exciting project that enabling promising elite runners to combine a professional sports career with a job in sports tourism.
 This project is designed to develop the sports club to become a platform for positive social development and competence building for Run Africa’s elite runners.

 The Good Samaritan Training Center (GSTC) in Addis Ababa provides vocational training to poor and marginalised women.
 The goal is to empower young women to create a better life for themselves and their children.
 A key to this is to give them training that provides them with relevant skills that match the needs of the local labour market.